syscrusher/golang.tmbundle/README.md

 	go get -u golang.org/x/tools/cmd/goimports
 	go get -u github.com/golang/lint/golint

-You may override the following TextMate variables in the preferences (adjust paths to your own configuration):
+You may override the following TextMate variables in the preferences (adjust paths to your own configuration).
+TextMate does not inherit the users environment unless it is launched from the command line.
+It may be necessary to set TM_GOPATH and GOROOT.

+	TM_GO=/usr/local/bin/go
 	TM_GOPATH=/Users/myuser
 	TM_GOCODE=/Users/myuser/bin/gocode
 	TM_GOGETDOC=/Users/myuser/bin/gogetdoc